Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 World!
 ```

 Why did we get this result?
 The answer is because @decorator called the function using the decorator function.
-It is effectively equivelent to calling
+It is effectively equivalent to calling
 ```python
 decorator(name())
 ```
 but is much clearer and easier to understand.

 In this example the function is fairly trivial, however in the next section we can dig into a more useful way to use this.

 ### **Example code**

 Here is an example of a decorator that allows us to benchmark different sections of code.
 We need to allow all functions to go into this decorator, and it will print out the time it took for a function to complete.